Two types of Ceilings to Soundproof

 isoTRAX™ Soundproofing System works by “floating” the ceiling over vibration isolators.
 No hardware makes direct contact with the ceiling.
 The new drywall only comes in contact with an isolating foam cushion.
 Sound energy is stopped because it has no path to travel along.

-To be able to compare the performance of different acoustical tiles, we rate them by how much sound they can block.
+To be able to compare the performance of different sound absorbing ceiling panels, we rate them by how much sound they can block.
 This rating is called CAC, which stands for Ceiling Attenuation Class.
 The higher the rating, the more effective the product is.

 If existing ceiling tiles can’t be replaced, we recommend placing a layer of Quiet Batt® Soundproofing Insulation above the tiles.